YINI-lang/YINI-spec/README.md

 > - **One** `^` = top-level section.
 > - **Two** `^^` = nested section under previous.
 > - **Three** `^^^` = sub-subsection.
-> - This structure is visually clear and easy to parse — especially for both humans and machines.
+> - Section depth is expressed directly by repeated section markers.
 > - Unlike TOML, YINI **does not** use dot `.` notation in sections.

 ---

 ## Section Nesting
-Nesting sections can be done easily by adding one extra section marker (e.g. `^^`).
+Section nesting is expressed by repeating the section marker character.
+For example, `^` indicates a top-level section, `^^` indicates a nested section, and `^^^` indicates a deeper nested section.

 ## Comments
 YINI supports **three types of comments**: